-The ETFs of today now offer exposure to sectors and emerging investment themes far beyond the realms of the S&P/ASX200, enabling investors to easily diversify their Australian stock portfolio or simply get started in the market.
+The ETFs of today now offer exposure to sectors and emerging investment themes far beyond the realms of the S&P/ASX200, enabling investors to easily diversify their Australian share portfolio or simply get started in the market.

-Consider the issuer and trading volumes
+Consider the provider and trading volumes

 Most ETF providers in Australia are well-known institutions with established products and significant funds under management.
 While the Australian market is highly regulated, it still makes sense for investors to do their due diligence and ensure the provider is credible and stable.